OneCommunityGlobal/HGNRest/requirements/rolePresetsController/createNewPresets.md

 # createNewPreset

 > ## Positive case
+1. ✅ Receives a POST request in the **/api/rolePreset** route

-1. ✅ Return 201 if create New Presets successfully.
+2. ✅ Return 201 if create New Presets successfully.

 > ## Negative case